KevinNatera/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+The value of 'charles.homePlanet' is "Pluto" and the value of 'charlesFromJupiter.homePlanet' is "Jupiter", because they are value type objects derived from the struct 'Alien'.
+Becaus they are value type objects, they have their own separate space in memory, and this changing the value of 'charlesFromJupiter.homePlanet'  does not affect the value of

 ## Question 5